Guide to the Hillsdale Neighborhood in Portland, Oregon

 - Topography Moderate rolling hills and wooded.

-- Public Transportation TriMet has over a dozen bus routes in the neighborhood most of which are Express Routes on I-5 (east boundary of neighborhood).
+- Public Transportation TriMet has 16 bus routes in the neighborhood most of which are Express Routes on I-5 (east boundary of the neighborhood).
 Hillsdale does not have a MAX light rail line or streetcar line.
 Transit Score provides a 0-100 rating indicating how well an address is served by public transportation.
-Ratings range from "Rider's Paradises" to areas with limited or no nearby public transportation.
+Ratings range from “Rider’s Paradises” to areas with limited or no nearby public transportation.

 - 5Shopping and Services Number of supermarkets: 2.
 Number of health clubs: 1.
 Number of coffee shops: 2.
 Is it a mall or village center?
 Located at 6000’s SW Capitol Highway you’ll find a good variety of shops to include restaurants, a co-op food store, coffee shops, and service industries.